Lebanon's Fransabank shuts all branches after judicial order - NewsBreak

 Lebanon's Fransabank shuts all branches after judicial order

-BEIRUT, March 16 (Reuters) - Lebanon's Fransabank closed all of its branches on Wednesday after a judicial order and said it would be unable to meet client demands, including paying public sector salaries.
+BEIRUT (Reuters) -Lebanon’s Fransabank closed all of its branches on Wednesday after a judicial order and said it would be unable to meet client demands, including paying public sector salaries.

 Fransabank, one of Lebanon’s biggest lenders, said in a statement that the judicial order had frozen all its “shares, properties and assets”.